Skip to search results

 $2M-$5M86.0%P+3.01%P+2.96%-0.05

-Newtek’s aggregate 74.8% is half an Express book (52.5% flip) and half an above-$350K standard book (75–85% flip).
-Same charter.
-Two books.
+Newtek’s aggregate 74.8% blends an Express book (52.5% sale rate) with an above-$350K standard book (75–85% sale rate).
+One charter, two cohorts with distinct pricing characteristics.

 Cross-section handoffs